Six Apart

 Six Apart Ltd., sometimes abbreviated 6A, is a software company known for creating the Movable Type blogware, TypePad blog hosting service, and Vox (the blogging platform).
 The company also is the former owner of LiveJournal.
 Six Apart is headquartered in Tokyo.
-The name is a reference to the six-day age difference between its married co-founders, Ben and Mena Trott.
+The name is a reference to the six-day age difference between its formerly married co-founders, Ben and Mena Trott.

 History

 The company was founded in September 2001 after Ben, during a period of unemployment, wrote what became Movable Type to allow Mena to easily produce her weblog.
 When version 1.0 was put on the web, it was downloaded over 100 times in the first hour.

 2003–2006

 In 2003, Six Apart received initial venture capital funding from a group led by Joi Ito and his Neoteny Co., which allowed the company to hire additional employees, acquire a French weblog publishing company, and unveil plans for what was to become its hosted weblog publishing system, TypePad.
 In 2004, Six Apart completed a second round of funding with August Capital, which allowed it to make acquisitions of other companies.
 In January 2005, Six Apart purchased Danga Interactive, parent company of LiveJournal, from owner Brad Fitzpatrick, who was named Six Apart's chief architect.
 In March 2006, Six Apart announced the acquisition of the SplashBlog camera phone blogging service.
 June 2006 saw the release of their new Web 2.0 blogging platform, Vox.

-Its CEO is Chris Alden.
+Its CEO was Chris Alden.
 Prominent weblogger Anil Dash joined the company in 2003, as did former head of Wired Digital Andrew Anker.
-Six Apart's board of directors consists of Barak Berkowitz, Mena Trott, David Marquardt, David Hornik, Reid Hoffman, and Jun Makihara.
+Six Apart's board of directors consisted of Barak Berkowitz, Mena Trott, David Marquardt, David Hornik, Reid Hoffman, and Jun Makihara.

 On September 6, 2006, Six Apart bought Rojo.com.
 President Chris Alden became executive vice president of Six Apart and general manager of Movable Type.
 CTO Aaron Emigh became executive vice president and general manager of core technologies.